 Watch this 2-minute video to see how you can make and find your own personal annotations in the Lighting Library®.

 Watch this 2-minute video to see how you can track updates for standards or specific sections of standards in the Lighting Library®.

 The Reference Retriever gives you a lot of information about the references within the Lighitng Library® standards, including how to access the original documents.
 Watch this 2-minute video to learn more.
 For the User Guide, click here.

 Yes, by clicking the download button you can download an encrypted and watermarked standard for viewing offline or printing.
 However, your license agreement prohibits you from distributing this copy without IES permission.

 It is a search tool found in the Lighting Library® menu that allows you to quickly and easily find the Recommended Maintained Illuminance Target values for all of the IES standards.
-The lighting application categories are provided with pulldown menus, and you can save and recall your searches.
-In addition, you can print a customized report as record documentation.
-Note that this feature is exclusively available through a subscription to the Applications Collection or to the entire library.
+This 1-minute video gives you an overview, but for more details go here.

 This feature works by analyzing every pixel, including format changes.
 We changed the format of our standards for 2020, so this feature will not work with older documents because of the number of format changes.
 It will be functional between the 2020 documents and their successive versions.